-The Ph.D. requires 30 additional coursework hours.
-This is in addition to those completed as part of the M.S. degree.
-These 30 hours must include 18 hours in Industrial-Organizational Psychology courses, 6 hours in an outside area (e.g., Management, Education, Public Health, Sociology, etc.) approved by the Major Professor, and at least 3 hours of PSYC 9300 (doctoral dissertation).
-A student's doctoral program of study will be constructed with, and approved by, their Major Professor.
+The Ph.D. requires 30 additional hours.
+This is in addition to those completed as part of the Master's degree.
+These 30 hours must include 18 hours in I-O Psychology courses, 6 hours in an outside area (e.g., Management, Education, Public Health, Sociology, etc.) approved by the Major Professor, and at least 3 hours of PSYC 9300 (doctoral dissertation).
+A student's doctoral program of study will be constructed with, and approved by, the Major Professor.

 Note: Any course that is included in a student's M.S. program of study cannot be included in that student's doctoral program of study.
-Per the Department of Psychology Graduate Studies Policy Manual, only courses in which a grade of B- or better was received can be included in either program of study.

-The course requirements are specified below:
+The course requirements for the Ph.D. are specified below:

-1. Industrial-Organizational Psychology Courses (18 hours required)
+1. Industrial-Organizational Psychology Courses for the Ph.D.
+(18 hours required)

+- PSYC 8000: Multilevel Modeling

-- PSYC 8980 Seminars in Industrial-Organizational Psychology including but not limited to:
+- PSYC 8980 Seminars in I-O Psychology, including but not limited to:

 - Diversity in Organizations

 - Leadership in Organizations

 - Organizational Effectiveness and Change

 - Organizational Theory and Design

-- o Performance Appraisal
+- Performance Appraisal

 - Personnel Selection

-- o Training and Career Development
+- Training and Career Development

 - Workplace Motivation

 - Work and Family

+- o Teams

-- o Employee Well-Being
+- Occupational Health/Employee Well-Being

-- PSYC 8990 Seminar in Statistics including but not limited to:
+- PSYC 8990 Seminar in Statistics, including but not limited to:

-- Multilevel & Mixed Modeling

 - o Latent Variable Models (Confirmatory Analysis/Item Response Theory

-- o Hierarchical Linear Modeling
+- Hierarchical Linear Modeling

 - Meta-Analysis

+- o Validity

-- Validity - Agent Based Modeling - PSYC 8930 Advanced Psychological Measurement - PSYC9100: Special Problems (maximum 3 hours) - o The student is allowed to replace ONLY ONE COURSE with PSYC 9100.
+- Agent Based Modeling

+- PSYC 9100: Special Problems (maximum 3 hours)